Image: Arlette Bashizi/Oxfam

 We are campaigning for access to safe water and toilets

 Too often, people have no choice but to drink dirty, unsafe water, and to use toilets, taps and containers that spread disease.
 So we campaign for everyone to be able to access the water we all need.

 The impact of our work

 2.2 billion people do not have access to clean water at home.

-Every day, more than 800 children under 5 die from diarrhea caused by dirty water.
+Every day, more than 800 children under 5 die from diarrhoea caused by dirty water.

 2.3 billion people lack access to basic facilities like toilets.